 - A Ph.D. focuses on developing new research.
 EdD students, on the other hand, use existing research to guide decisions about issues within their area of study.

 - A Ph.D. requires taking 90 credits, whereas an EdD requires 60.

 There are many reasons why a Ph.D. in education is valuable and worthy of your effort.
 Here’s why:

 1. It’s one of the most highly respected credentials in education, and as mentioned, it is a terminal degree (which means its the highest level that you can achieve in this field).

-2. You’ll use research-based methods to solve problems and identify gaps in the field that you’re specialized in.
+2. You’ll use research-based methods to solve problems and identify gaps in your specialization of choice.

-And you will have the expertise and credentials to publish in professional journals or present your findings at conferences around the world.
+Plus, you will have the expertise and credentials to publish in professional journals and/or present your findings at conferences around the world.

-3. You’ll be advancing in an area of education in which you’re passionate about.
+3. You’ll be advancing in an area of education in which you’re passionate.

 4. You’ll earn respect in your field and gain personal satisfaction.

 Since a Ph.D. in education requires doing a dissertation, that alone is not an easy feat!
 Accomplishing it will surely give you a rewarding feeling.
 Plus, being called Doctor isn’t so bad either.
 Just like any degree, a Ph.D. in education involves a certain skill set.
 Some learned along the way, and some you may have naturally.
 These are some skills involved in a Ph.D. in education: